MatthewZenn/Sparky/README.md

 Processor manufacturer
 IP Address

-This code includes an optional password encryption which will require you to type in a pin befor information is displayed.
+This code includes an optional password encryption which will require you to type in a pin before information is displayed.